• Home

 Green Cabomba, Cabomba caroliniana

-An aquatic weed often used in home aquarium tanks as both an ornamental and oxygenating plant.
-Non-native to the UK.
+An aquatic pondweed used in home aquarium tanks as both an ornamental and oxygenating plant.
+No longer available in the UK.

 Growing and sourcing

-Note: Must be disposed of carefully.
+Note: If you happen to still have any Cabomba it must be disposed of carefully.
 This plant must NOT be put into the domestic water–course, as it becomes an invasive pest.
 We recommend disposal in domestic waste or (preferably) by burning.
+Always dispose of non-native plants like Cabomba appropriately - be plant wise.

 • RSS